 This floor mapping is Etrian Odyssey’s biggest gimmick.
 The developers wanted to recapture the fun they had by manually mapping out adventure games on paper in the 1980s.
 And it really is fun.
 Honestly.

-Though, £72.34 for the three games seems steep even for the most enthusiastic cartographer.
+However, £72.34 for the three games seems steep even for the most enthusiastic cartographer.

 There aren't many game franchises as consistent as Capcom's Street Fighter.
 Individuals may consider this edition or that their favourite, but no fighting game fans think of any of them as bad, or even not top-tier.